Motor racing: Marchionne writes off Ferrari's season of failure

-MONZA, Italy Ferrari have failed to meet their Formula One targets this season and the focus is now on winning in 2017, president Sergio Marchionne said on Saturday.
+MONZA, Italy (Reuters) - Ferrari have failed to meet their Formula One targets this season and the focus is now on winning in 2017, president Sergio Marchionne said on Saturday.

 Mobbed by reporters and television crews on his arrival at Ferrari's home Italian Grand Prix, the Fiat Chrysler chief executive recognized the glamor team had fallen short.